Godalin/coq-prob-ax/README.md

+# Probability Theory with Axioms

-# Contextual Equivalence for Probabilistic Programs with Continuous Random Variables and Scoring: The Coq Proofs
+Forked from: Contextual Equivalence for Probabilistic Programs with Continuous Random Variables and Scoring: The Coq Proofs

 ---